Wildernessdick/Wildernessdick/README.md

 </p>

 * 🌍  I'm based in Finland
-* ✉️  You can reach out to me on [LinkedIn](https://www.linkedin.com/in/simoeerikhamalainen/) if you'd like to connect or hire me ;).
+* ✉️  You can reach out to me on [LinkedIn](https://www.linkedin.com/in/simoeerikhamalainen/) if you'd like to connect.
-* 🧠  I'm learning day by day
+* 🧠  I'm learning day by day, currently workin as data engineer
 * ⚡  Playing hide and seek with ;

 ### Skills